-The match field contains a description of the flows that should be matched and may contain wildcarded and masked fields.
-This field's matching behavior is described in Section 6.7.
+The match field contains a description of the flow entries that should be matched and may contain wildcarded and masked fields.
+This field's matching behavior is described in Section 6.4.

 The table_id field indicates the index of a single table to read, or OFPTT_ALL for all tables.